scottyeager/info_foundation/src/token/how_to_buy/how_to_buy_and_sell.md

 ![](./img/tftexplo.png)

-# You have options for buying & selling ThreeFold Tokens (TFT)
+# Three options for buying & selling ThreeFold Tokens (TFT)

 Hi, there!
 It's nice to see you in this section of the wiki.
 Thank you for your support!
-If you would like more information on how buying the token helps ThreeFold, there's some more information [here](tdeoverview.md).
+If you would like more information on how buying the token helps ThreeFold, you can find that [here](tdeoverview.md).

 *If you have any questions throughout, please feel free to use the support chat or ask on [our forum](https://forum.threefold.io).
 Thanks!*